narlock/UsefulItems/README.md

 ### Option 2: Build the JAR Yourself (Technical)
 1. Clone the GitHub Repository.
-2. Add your Craftbukkit's JAR file as a library.
+2. Add your CraftBukkit's JAR file as a library.
 3. Build the JAR file.
 4. Drag the JAR file into your `plugins` directory of your server.
 5. Reload/Restart your server.